 "Use-By" dates are determined by the manufacturer and are a suggestion for when the food item will be at its best quality.
 It should be regarded as a somewhat more forceful suggestion than the "Best-By" date.
 The "Use-By" date is more critical for refrigerated foods, which will deteriorate faster than non-refrigerated items.
 Canned food is generally safe if consumed past this date, but may have deteriorated somewhat in flavor, texture, or appearance.

 What it means for you: The USDA recommends using a refrigerated product by the "Use-By" date.
 Discard refrigerated items after they pass this date.
 For shelf-stable canned goods, use as soon as possible if the "Use-By" date has passed.
+For further information, they have developed a FoodKeeper App to help users understand and maximize food storage, freshness, and quality.

 Can codes are a series of digits, numbers, or month abbreviations that are often found on canned goods.
 These time stamps are generally a reference to the date, time, and location of manufacture and should not be confused with expiration dates.
 "Sell-By" or "Best-By" dates may also be included on the can in addition to these can codes.